Understanding Labor Laws: How Do "Discharge" and "Dismissal" Differ?

 Vasant Nair

-"Discharge Simplicitor" as is technically known, is used in cases of Loss of Confidence, prolonged illness or any such similar grounds.
-In such cases, Domestic Enquiry is not instituted.
-The Employee is given a letter which is called "Discharge Simplicitor" and relieved from his/her duty.
+"Discharge Simplicitor," as it is technically known, is used in cases of loss of confidence, prolonged illness, or any such similar grounds.
+In such cases, a domestic inquiry is not instituted.
+The employee is given a letter called "Discharge Simplicitor" and relieved from his/her duty.
+There is no stigma attached in cases of discharge.

-Also, you do not Discharge a person upon resignation or Superannuation.
-Normally you "Relieve" a person under such circumstances.
+Also, you do not discharge a person upon resignation or superannuation.
+Normally, you "relieve" a person under such circumstances.

 Vasant Nair